chromium/chromium/docs/security/vrp-faq.md

 #### How do I know if my bug report is possibly eligible for a VRP reward?

-* All valididated, [qualifying vulnerability reports](https://g.co/chrome/vrp/#qualifying-vulnerabilities) are automatically considered for a reward once they are fixed.
+* All validated, [qualifying vulnerability reports](https://g.co/chrome/vrp/#qualifying-vulnerabilities) are automatically considered for a reward once they are fixed.
 At which point you will see the reward-topanel hotlist signifier added to your bug report.
 This